ShpakDmytro/dive-spring-security/README.md

+Clone repository

 Branches:
-main - contains the description of the assignment completed - contains solution and the task description with hints hard - Who wants to challenge themselves   1.
-Clone repository
+main - contains the description of the assignment completed - contains solution and the task description with hints hard - Who wants to challenge themselves

 First Dive into Spring Security
 Type:  Warmup[15 min]
 Go to src/main/java/org/shad/warmup/ and implement the TODO methods in the following classes: